jompy31/backend_django/README.md

 				<p>By tailoring user roles and functions, the application offers a seamless experience to individuals with different responsibilities and interests.</p>
 			</article>

+			## User Handbook
+			Step-by-step guide on using various features and functions of the application.

 			<article id="bs">
 				<h2>7.
 User Handbook</h2>